horeaporutiu/VSCodeTutorial/README.md

   text: 'hello'
 }
 ```
-The last thing we should learn is how to query - how to look retrieve data from the ledger.
+The last thing we should learn is how to query - how to retrieve data from the ledger.
 We will do this
 by using the `getState` API, which takes in a key, and returns the value associated with that key, if it finds it.

 Let's add a query function to our `demoContract`.